Light-induced nonlinear Edelstein effect under ferroaxial ordering: Introduction

 \section{Introduction}

 Ordered states accompanied by spontaneous symmetry breaking enrich the functional properties of materials.
-For example, unlike normal electrical conduction, the anomalous Hall effect~\cite{nagaosaAnomalousHallEffect2010,xiaoBerryPhaseEffects2010} enables dissipation-free current in magnetic systems.
-The discovery of the giant anomalous Hall effect in the antiferromagnet \ce{Mn3Sn}~\cite{nakatsujiLargeAnomalousHall2015} has attracted considerable attention for next-generation spintronic applications.
+For example, unlike normal electrical conduction, the anomalous Hall effect (AHE)~\cite{nagaosaAnomalousHallEffect2010,xiaoBerryPhaseEffects2010} enables dissipation-free current in magnetic systems.
+While the AHE is typically associated with ferromagnetic order, it can also arise in certain antiferromagnetic orders characterized by higher-rank multipoles~\cite{chenAnomalousHallEffect2014,suzukiClusterMultipoleTheory2017}.
+The inverse-triangular noncollinear order of \ce{Mn3Sn} can be described within the cluster-multipole framework as a magnetic octupole that transforms under the same irreducible representation as the magnetic dipole; this symmetry allows a large intrinsic AHE despite vanishingly small net magnetization~\cite{nakatsujiLargeAnomalousHall2015}.
+The discovery of the giant AHE in the antiferromagnet \ce{Mn3Sn} has attracted considerable attention for next-generation spintronic applications.

 In recent years, increasing attention has been directed toward multipole order(ing), which encompasses not only magnetic and orbital orders and their combined degrees of freedom, including site and bond in crystals~\cite{hayamiUnifiedDescriptionElectronic2024}.
-Such ordering is of great interest because associated cross-correlated phenomena are expected to yield novel functionality.
-A representative example is the magnetic toroidal dipole, which characterizes vortex-like magnetic structures and induces magnetization (dielectric polarization) in response to an electric (a magnetic) field.
+Such ordering is of great interest because associated cross-correlated phenomena are expected to yield unecplored functionality.
+A representative example is the magnetic toroidal (MT) dipole, which characterizes vortex-like magnetic structures and induces magnetization (dielectric polarization) in response to an electric (a magnetic) field.
 This effect arises when both spatial inversion (SI) and time-reversal (TR) symmetries are broken and has been extensively studied, primarily in antiferromagnetic insulators~\cite{edererMicroscopicTheoryToroidal2007,spaldinToroidalMomentCondensedmatter2008,kopaevToroidalOrderingCrystals2009}.